 At a glance

 It has to be said that trains and ships pose their own environmental challenges.
 Rail freight transport causes noise pollution, while inland waterways transport require well maintained waterways.
 Extending waterways is often associated with a decline in water quality and a burden on the natural environment, but energy consumption per tonne-kilometre is significantly lower in rail and ship transport than in heavy goods vehicle transport.
-The same applies to greenhouse gas emissions.
+The same applies to greenhouse gas emissions (in German only).

 For short distances under 50 kilometres, motorised freight transport is almost unrivalled.
 Trains and ships are unsuitable for extensive distribution of goods.
 This is why for this indicator, only goods transport over distances above 50 kilometres was taken into account.

 Assessing the development

 The long-term development of rail freight transport was positive.
 Between 1999 and 2017, it increased considerably.
 In inland waterways transport, the trend has been clearly negative.
 Between 1999 and 2017, its freight transport market share fell almost continuously.
 Overall, the share of freight transport by rail and inland waterways in total freight transport volume has declined slightly due to the strong growth of road freight transport.

 In the Strategy for Sustainable Development of 2002 the Federal Government set the target of increasing the rail share in freight transport volume to 25 % and the inland waterways shipping share to 14 % by 2015.
 These targets were clearly missed.
 Both targets are no longer included in the revised German Sustainable Development Strategy (BReg 2016).

 Measures taken by the Federal Government could not prevent the ever-increasing dominance of road based freight transport.
 Clearly, more efforts must be made.
 It must be also taken into consideration that from an environmental perspective, goods traffic as such should be reduced.
 At present, however, an ongoing increase is to be expected.